Search This Blog

 • Knock the jack out of bounds with repotting for the required multiple

-• Pushing the jack into the ditch for the required multiple
+• Push the jack into the ditch for the required multiple

-No matter how difficult the shot that will give you the required multiple, there is no point in playing a simpler shot that even if successful will be insufficient.
+No matter how difficult the shot that will give you the required multiple, there is no point in playing a simpler shot that even if successful will be insufficient to win.

 Then you must just cross your fingers and hope the opposition's last bowl doesn’t destroy your work.

-Remember that if you are playing the first set or if you have already won the first set, all you need is a tie.
+Remember that if you are playing the first set or if you have already won or tied the first set, all you need is a tie.

 No comments: